JoJo2nd/JoJo2nd.github.io/_drafts/new-loader.md

 ldr_END:
 {% endhighlight %}

-Note, I didn't end up using this in the end so I will have bugs I'm sure.
-The one issue that really caught me out was reading the control register, it turns out that I had to use a lh/sh instruction (load/store halfword) not a lw/sw (load/store word) otherwise I'd get a bus error.
-This small amount of code reads the serial IO port for data and writes that data into the address in $t0.
-Once done turns off CPU interrupts and calls a BIOS function to reboot the PlayStation.
-I'm not 100% sure CPU interrupts need to be disabled but other code I've seen did this so I followed their example.
-This new bit to me was the ldr: and ldr_END: labels.
+Note, I didn't end up using this in the end so it will have bugs I'm sure.
+It's also my first attempt at MIPS assembly so it's probably a bit crappy.
+The one issue that really caught me out was reading the control register, it turns out that I had to use a lh/sh instruction (load/store halfword) not a lw/sw (load/store word) otherwise I'd get a bus/address error.
+Anyway, this small amount of code reads the serial IO port for data and writes that data into the address in $t0.
+Once all data has been copied (so $t1 equals zero) it turns off CPU interrupts and calls a BIOS function to reboot the PlayStation.
+Said BIOS function needs the header for the PlayStation exe to boot but it's passed to this code in $a0 so I simply pass it along but note that it's being saved across the call to EnterCriticalSection().
+I'm not 100% sure CPU interrupts need to be disabled or about the save to the $t5 register but other code I've seen did this so I followed their example.
+A new coding trick for me was the use of the ldr: and ldr_END: labels.
 This labels enabled my C code to find this code in memory and know how large is was.
 Knowing these two things enabled me to move this function anywhere in memory before starting the download process.
-The (easy) question is where...below is the memory map of the PlayStation.
+The (easy) question is where?
+To answer that question below is the memory map of the PlayStation.

  | Address Range         | Use                  |
  |-----------------------|----------------------|